 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-The minimum wage in New Mexico is $7.50 (it’s even higher in Albuquerque and Santa Fe).
+In 2022, the minimum wage in New Mexico is $11.50 an hour (and it's even higher in Albuquerque and Santa Fe).
 Therefore, employees in New Mexico are entitled to the higher state or local minimum wage.

 New Mexico allows employers to take a tip credit.
-Employers may pay employees as little as $2.13 an hour, as long as the employee earns enough in tips to pull in at least the full minimum wage per hour.
-If the employee’s tips fall short, the employer must make up the difference.
+Employers may pay employees as little as $2.80 an hour in 2022, as long as the employee earns enough in tips to pull in at least the full minimum wage per hour.
+If the employee's tips fall short, the employer must make up the difference.